Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Introduction and main result

 Consider the problem of estimating a low-rank matrix $M_* \in \Mspace$ from (noisy) linear measurements of the form

 where $\scrA \colon \Mspace \to \R^n$ is a linear measurement operator, and $\xi \in \R^n$ represents noise or other measurement error.

-Because we hypothesize that $M_*$ is low-rank, we will use the popular nuclear-norm--regularized least-squares estimator:
+For such a problem, a popular choice of estimator is a solution to the nuclear-norm--regularized least-squares optimization problem, also know as the matrix LASSO:

 where $\norm{\cdot}$ is the ordinary Euclidean $\ell_2$ norm, $\nucnorm{\cdot}$ is the nuclear norm, and $\lambda > 0$ is a hyperparameter that we can choose.
-Under suitable conditions on $\scrA$ and $\xi$ and the right choice of $\lambda$, any solution $\Mhat$ to \eqref{eq:opt_orig} is an accurate estimate of $M_*$, where the accuracy depends on the size of the noise $\xi$ (see, e.g., \cite{Candes2011b,Negahban2011}).
+Under suitable conditions on $\scrA$ and $\xi$ and the right choice of $\lambda$, any solution\footnote{We use the term ``solution'' in general to mean any global optimum.
+Although the global optimum is not necessarily unique in general for the LASSO problem, it will, in fact, be unique under the additional assumptions that we will make (our main result includes uniqueness as a byproduct).} $\Mhat$ to \eqref{eq:opt_orig} is an accurate estimate of $M_*$, where the accuracy depends on the size of the noise $\xi$.
+In fact, the matrix LASSO estimator has, up to a constant factor, minimax-optimal error under certain popular statistical models (see further discussion below).

-Our goal in this paper is to show that, under similar conditions to those allowing accurate recovery, we can furthermore guarantee that any solution $\Mhat$ to \eqref{eq:opt_orig} itself has low rank.
-Although promoting low rank was always the goal of the nuclear norm regularizer, we are not aware of prior theoretical guarantees of this for general measurements $\scrA$.
-Low rank of $\Mhat$ is useful for multiple reasons: \begin{itemize} \item \textbf{Storage and computation:} If $\Mhat$ has rank $\rhat \ll \min\{d_1, d_2\}$, it can be stored in $O(\rhat(d_1 + d_2))$ space compared to $O(d_1 d_2)$ space for a general dense matrix.
-Similarly, the cost of many computations (e.g., matrix multiplication or matrix-vector products) can also be reduced by a factor of approximately $\frac{\rhat}{\min\{d_1, d_2\}}$.

-\item \textbf{Estimation algorithm efficiency:} The convex program \eqref{eq:opt_orig} is a semidefinite program with $O(d_1 d_2)$ variables.
-Although this problem can be solved in polynomial time, the computation may still be impractically expensive when $d_1$ and $d_2$ are very large.
-Instead, when we know that the solution has low rank (say, bounded by $r$), we can optimize directly over rank-$r$ representations with $O(r (d_1 + d_2))$ variables.
-This is much cheaper computationally and is very popular in practice.
-We explore this in much greater detail in \Cref{sec:lowrank_opt}.
-We consider both a rank-restricted iterative spectral algorithm and a Burer-Monteiro factored representation, and we prove that, under similar conditions as required by our rank bound \Cref{thm:cvx_rankbd}, these algorithmic approaches are guaranteed to find the global optimum of \eqref{eq:opt_orig}. \end{itemize} Our result will depend on three properties of our measurements in \eqref{eq:measmodel}: \begin{itemize} \item \textbf{Ground truth rank:} Our result will show that solutions to \eqref{eq:opt_orig} have (approximately) the same rank $r^*$ as the ground truth $M_*$.